State Commercial Finance Disclosure Laws: A 2026 Plain-English Guide

 Key Feature

-Georgia's law closely models California's structure but adds explicit broker-specific obligations.
-Brokers must register, disclose their compensation, and clarify their non-fiduciary role to the merchant.
-The law also includes prohibitions on certain practices (double-dipping, undisclosed lender kickbacks).
+Georgia's law closely models California's structure but adds explicit broker-specific obligations: brokers must disclose their compensation and clarify their non-fiduciary role to the merchant.
+Georgia is a disclosure law and does not require providers or brokers to register with the state.

 CT Connecticut — Commercial Financing Disclosure Law